ILIAS-eLearning/ILIAS/Services/AuthShibboleth/README.SHIBBOLETH.txt

 -------------------------------------------------------------------------------

 Requirements:
-- Webserver must run Shibboleth target 1.1 or newer.
+- Webserver must run Shibboleth Service Provider 1.3 or newer.
   See documentation for your Shibboleth federation on how to set up Shibboleth.

 Configure ILIAS for Shibboleth authentication